igor-baiborodine/kiroule.com/content/article/add-favicon-to-hugo-based-website.md

 ![Browser Display Favicon in Tab](/img/content/article/add-favicon-to-hugo-based-website/prod-display-favicon.png)

 As for adding a favicon to your website, it all depends on how the Hugo theme you have chosen was implemented.
 Any well-implemented theme should have the `layouts/partial/favicon.html` file where you can define what favicon images to use.
-You need to copy the HTML code that was provided by a favicon generator into this file in the site's root directory:
+This file should be present in the `layouts/partials` folder in your site's root directory.
+You need to copy the HTML code that was provided by a favicon generator into it:

 ![Site Directory Layout](/img/content/article/add-favicon-to-hugo-based-website/site-directory-layout.png)